Robust Wada Boundaries and Entropy Scaling in pp-Wave Spacetimes: Discussion

 \section{Discussion}

 In this paper, we have analysed the dynamics of geodesics in exact plane parallel gravitational waves given by equations \eqref{geodx} and \eqref{geody} or, in the Hamiltonian formulation, by equations \eqref{hamiltonian}-\eqref{potential}.
 This relativistic system is equivalent to the classical problem of the motion of free particles under a polynomial harmonic potential of degree $n$.
-We have investigated the cases with $3\leq n \leq 10$.
-In equation \eqref{potential}, we took the real part of the complex binomial expansion; nonetheless, our results are valid for the imaginary part by performing a $\pi/2n$ clockwise rotation \cite{brown2009complex}.
+The polynomial degree gives us a controlled family of models in which the number of escape channels is equal to this degree.

-We have found that both the one-dimensional and two-dimensional escape basins (discussed in Section \ref{sec:basins}) have the Wada property, for all $3\leq n\leq 10$.
-The persistence of the Wada boundaries for all $n$ values shows the robustness of this property in these systems.
-We make the conjecture that the Wada property will be present for all integer values of $n$.
-This conjecture can be investigated in future works by analysing the structures of the system, such as the stable and unstable manifolds and their crossings \cite{kennedy1991basins}.
+Our results show that the Wada property is robust with respect to variations in the polynomial degree, for both one-dimensional and two-dimensional escape basins, and persists across all cases considered.
+In this sense, pp-wave spacetimes provide a natural realization of open Hamiltonian systems with robust Wada basin topology.
+Furthermore, it is worth noting that in equation \eqref{potential}, we took the real part of the complex binomial expansion; nonetheless, our results are general and valid for the imaginary part by performing a $\pi/2n$ clockwise rotation \cite{brown2009complex}.

 The system with $n=3$ is of particular interest, since the Hamiltonian for this case is a simpler version of the Hénon-Heiles system -- simpler since it does not have the quadratic terms in the potential.
 That is, it is a reduced system that still possesses the Wada property from the original Hénon-Heiles problem \cite{henon1964applicability,aguirre2001wada}.
-This has been originally discussed in \cite{rossetto2020wada}.
 The dynamical system with harmonic polynomial potential of degree $n$ is also widely applicable to situations where the field of interest is Lagrange free, such as in Newtonian gravity, heat conduction, magnetostatics and others.